Drop Shot Rig: All You Need To Know About Drop Shotting for Bass

 Drop Shot Rig: What is a Drop Shot?

-• A line with a hook tied at the end
+• Your main line with a hook tied to the end

 Rods and Reels

-When you choose your line to tie a drop shot knot, you’ll want to go with the line that has the lowest visibility, so a six pound test fluorocarbon line and leader should do the trick.
-Whenever you’re fishing finesse techniques, you want to keep in mind that bass are skittish, and they will nibble and swim away really quickly if you scare them.
+When you choose your line to tie a drop shot knot, you’ll want to go with the line that has the lowest visibility.
+I suggest a 6-pound test fluorocarbon line and leader.

 Drop Shot Hooks